 Visit 2: fitting

-Once the permanent crown arrives, you’ll visit your dentist again to have it fitted.
-The temporary tooth cap will be removed, and your dentist may again numb the tooth to avoid any sensitivity during this time.
+Once the permanent crown arrives, you'll visit your dentist again to have it fitted.
+The provisional tooth cap will be removed, and your dentist may again numb the tooth to avoid any sensitivity during this time.

 The duration of this second visit depends on how many adjustments are needed before the crown can be cemented, but on average it takes 30 minutes – one hour.